-- The linear form of the village core, closely built to the roadside at the western end, while more dispersed in the vicinity of the Church and conforming to long-established land ownership patterns. - A spring line location with expansive views to open country to the rear of many properties and the dominant landform of Devils Dyke to the South and North Hill to the East. - At the junction with the road to Saddlescombe, the prominent focal point of Holy Trinity Church, a fine Fourteenth Century building largely rebuilt by the de Poynings family and one of the most imposing rural churches in Sussex. - Other substantial dwellings, Poynings Place, Poynings House, the former rectory and Dyke Farmhouse, dating to 1694 and extended in the Eighteenth Century. - The non-conformist Zion Chapel, a building of the 1840s and The Royal Oak public house, also Nineteenth Century, both buildings providing their individual community focus within the settlement.
+• The linear form of the village core, closely built to the roadside at the western end, while more dispersed in the vicinity of the Church and conforming to long-established land ownership patterns.

+• A spring line location at the foot of the downs, with expansive views to open country to the rear of many properties and the dominant landform of Devils Dyke to the South and North Hill to the East.

+• At the junction with the road to Saddlescombe, the prominent focal point of Holy Trinity Church, a fine Fourteenth Century building constructed by the de Poynings family and one of the most imposing rural churches in Sussex.

-Contents
+• Substantial dwellings, Poynings Place the manor, Poynings House the former rectory and Dyke Farmhouse, which dates to 1694 then extended in the Eighteenth Century.

+• The non-conformist Zion Chapel, a building of the 1840s and The Royal Oak public house, also Nineteenth Century, both buildings providing their individual community focus within the settlement.

-I. Introduction 3
+Introduction 3

-2. Location and Topography 5
+Poynings in the Landscape 5

-3. Historical Development 7
+Historical Development 7

-4. Character Analysis 9
+Character Analysis 10

-5. Issues and Opportunities 17
+Issues and Opportunities 16

-Photographic Survey 20
+Photographic Survey 18

-6. Management Plan 32
+Management Plan 28

-7. Annexe - Listed Buildings 38
+Annexe - Listed Buildings 32

-8. Proposals Map 39
+Village Character Appraisals Map 34